kurtradecki/gcp-xalb-cldarmr-demo/README.md

 To deploy the script, follow this process:
 1. Create a project in GCP, if not already created.
 Reference if needed [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
-      * Create a VPC and subnet in the project
-      * Create a GCE VM in the subnet
-      * Setup Cloud NAT for the VM using these commands:
-      * Load nginx on the VM using this command:
 2. Clone the this repo using the tool of your choice, eg CLI on your machine, [Cloud Shell](https://cloud.google.com/shell/docs/how-cloud-shell-works), VS Code, etc.
 ```sh
 git clone https://github.com/kurtradecki/gcp-xalb-cldarmr-demo.git